sitefinitydcx/SF-BOILERPLATED/readme.md

 Empty starting points for easy Sitefinity development including ports of HTML5Boilerplate project and Twitter Bootstrap.

 ### Quick start
-Read the readme.md in each framework folder for installation instructions.
+Read the readme.md in each theme/framework folder for installation instructions.

 ## Boilerplate (HTML5Boilerplate  v`4.3.0`)